 - If you have limited resources, select a specific customer group.

-- Create a buyer persona for your clients.
+- Create a buyer persona of your clients.

-- Choose one or more buyer persona, depending on your options.
+- Choose one or more buyer personas, depending on your capabilities.

-- Choose from the buyer persona profile elements that tell you how to reach them (touchpoints) and how you can convince them the product is right for them (benefits for buyer persona).
+- Choose elements from the buyer persona that will tell you how to reach them (touchpoints) and how you can convince them that the product is right for them (benefits for the buyer persona).

-- Take advantage of touchpoint matching tools and design messages.
+- Take advantage of tools matching touchpoints and design messages.